Mariam-Hany908/Google-play-store-analysis/README.md

-Google Play Store Apps Dataset
-Overview

-This dataset contains information about apps available on the Google Play Store.
-It includes various attributes related to each app, such as name, category, rating, number of reviews, size, number of installs, type (free or paid), price, content rating, and genres.

-Columns Description
-Column	Description
-App	Name of the application
-Category	Category the app belongs to
-Rating	Overall user rating of the app
-Reviews	Number of user reviews
-Size	Size of the app (e.g., 10M, 500K)
-Installs	Number of user downloads/installs
-Type	Free or Paid
-Price	Price of the app in USD
-Content Rating	Age group targeted (e.g., Everyone, Teen, Mature 17+) Genres	Main genre and sub-genres (separated by ;) Current Ver	Current version of the app
-Android Ver	Minimum required Android version
-Data Cleaning / Preprocessing Notes

-Numeric conversion:

-Size was converted to numeric by splitting units (e.g., 10M → 10000 KB).

-Price was converted to float (removing $).

-Installs was cleaned (removing + and ,) and converted to integer.

-Rating converted to numeric, filtering out invalid outliers (>5).

-Missing values:

-Columns like Type, Content Rating, Current Ver, and Android Ver had missing values, handled by dropping or imputation when appropriate.

-Outliers:

-Price and Rating outliers were handled (e.g., log transformation for skewed distribution, or filtering unrealistic values).

-Genres:

-Some apps belong to multiple genres, separated by ;.
-The first value is the main genre, the second (if exists) is the sub-genre.

-Potential Analysis / Use Cases

-Identify the most expensive apps and their ratings.

-Compare free vs paid apps in terms of size, price, and ratings.

-Determine the estimated revenue for Google from high-install apps.

-Explore app distribution across categories and content ratings.

-Analyze correlation between Rating, Reviews, Size, and Price.

-Example Visualizations

-Bar charts for top apps by price or installs.

-Boxplots comparing sizes or ratings of free vs paid apps.

-Heatmaps to show correlation between numeric features.

-Pie charts for distribution of app types or categories.
+# Google Play Store Apps Analysis

+## Overview
+This project analyzes the Google Play Store apps dataset to explore app characteristics, pricing, ratings, and user engagement.
+It includes data cleaning, preprocessing, and visualization to identify trends, top apps, and estimated revenue insights.

+## Dataset Description
+The dataset contains information about apps available on the Google Play Store, including:

+- **App**: Name of the application
+- **Category**: Category the app belongs to
+- **Rating**: Overall user rating
+- **Reviews**: Number of user reviews
+- **Size**: Size of the app (e.g., 10M, 500K)
+- **Installs**: Number of user downloads/installs
+- **Type**: Free or Paid
+- **Price**: Price of the app in USD
+- **Content Rating**: Age group targeted (e.g., Everyone, Teen)
+- **Genres**: Main genre and sub-genres (separated by `;`)
+- **Current Ver**: Current version of the app
+- **Android Ver**: Minimum required Android version

+## Data Cleaning / Preprocessing
+- Converted `Size`, `Price`, `Installs`, and `Rating` to numeric values after cleaning.
+- Handled missing values in columns like `Type`, `Content Rating`, `Current Ver`, and `Android Ver`.
+- Removed outliers in `Rating` and `Price`.
+- Split `Genres` into main and sub-genres (separated by `;`).

+## Analysis / Visualizations
+- Top apps by price and rating.
+- Free vs. Paid app comparison (size, price, ratings).
+- Estimated revenue from apps with high installs.
+- Correlation between `Rating`, `Reviews`, `Size`, and `Price`.
+- Distribution of apps across categories and content ratings.

+## Potential Insights
+- Identify trends in app pricing and popularity.
+- Discover which categories have the most highly-rated or expensive apps.
+- Estimate Google’s revenue from top-installed apps.

+## Example Visualizations
+- Bar charts for top apps by price or installs.
+- Boxplots comparing sizes or ratings of free vs paid apps.
+- Heatmaps showing correlations between numeric features.
+- Pie charts for distribution of app types or categories.